brunoluiz/brunoluiz.github.io/content/blog/2023/may/low-downtime-postgres-upgrade-i-want-to-believe-2/index.md

 ## Observations & Limitations

 1. The following step-by-step is for a Postgres instance with only one database.
 It might work for multiple databases, but **logical replications only work against one database at a time**.
-2.  **Sequence data is not replicated.** This means extra steps are required to adjust any column using sequences (included in this guide)
+2.  **Sequence data is not replicated.** This means extra steps are required to adjust any column using sequences (included in this guide).
 3.  **The schema and DDL commands (the ones which alter the schema) are not replicated.** This means a schema freeze is needed during the database replication.

 ## Pre-setup

 There are a few steps you will need to do before even touching Postgres:

 1.  **Get hold of the cluster admin password**.
 This is the user that will be used for all operations.
+In case of doubt, is the one created by default when you create the RDS Cluster (might be hidden in your Terraform state).
 2.  **Decide which version your team wants to update it to**.
 Most cloud providers allow you to jump multiple versions (in our case, we went from 10 to 14).
-3.  **Run the test suite against the desired version.** Although rare, there might be changes that affect your code.
+3.  **Run a test suite against the desired version and let it soak in development environments for a while.** Although rare, there might be changes that affect your code.
 4.  **Create a new set of** [**parameter groups**][2] **for the desired version.** It can be done in Terraform ([cluster][3] and [instances][4]) or in the UI.
 Having it in Terraform makes it easier to replicate these steps later.
 5.  **Ensure SOURCE and TARGET live in the same network and correctly set outbound/inbound firewalls.** It's trivial, but you never know if someone has changed something manually (our case).
 6.  [**Read the AWS Postgres upgrade guide**][5] to get familiarised with its usual process.